Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] You are billed for the virtual tape data you store in Amazon S3 and billed for the portion of virtual tape capacity that you use, not for the size of the virtual tape.
 - [ ] You are billed for the virtual tape data you store in Amazon S3 and are billed for the size of the virtual tape.

-### The new DB Instance that is created when you promote a Read Replica retains the backup window period
+### True or False: The new DB Instance that is created when you promote a Read Replica retains the backup window period.

 - [x] True.
 - [ ] False.